koriym/print_o/README.md

 # print_o
-## A object graph visualizer for PHP
+## An object graph visualizer for PHP

 ### What is object graph ?